When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 2) Keep whisking until the egg whites form stiff peaks and when rubbed between the fingers there is no sugar grit left.

-3) If the Swiss buttercream becomes curdled, or too loose, pace the bowl into the fridge for 5-10 minutes to become cold before beating it again.
+3) If the Swiss buttercream becomes curdled, or too loose, place the bowl into the fridge for 5-10 minutes to become cold before beating it again.

 • Heat proof bowl – I used a bowl that I knew I could use on my electric mixer too.
 This meant I could just lift the bowl off the bain-marie (hot water in a saucepan) and move it straight to my electric mixer stand to carry on beating until the bowl became cold to the touch.